OpenEnergyPlatform/oeplatform/README.md

 ##### 2.3 Alembic setup

-In order to run the OEP, this database needs some management tables.
+In order to run the OEP website, the primary database needs some extra management tables.
 We use `alembic` to keep track of changes in those tables.
-To create all tables that are needed in this oedb-like database:
+To create all tables that are needed, simply type

     python manage.py alembic upgrade head

-Only the following schemas are displayed in the dataview app of the OEP.
-Thus at least one should be present if you want to use this app:

-* demand
-* economy
-* emission
-* environment
-* grid
-* boundaries
-* society
-* supply
-* scenario
-* climate
-* model_draft
-* openstreetmap
-* reference

 ### Deploy locally

-You can run your local copy of this platform with:
+You can run your local copy of the OEP website with

     python manage.py runserver

-Per default, you should be able to connect to this copy by visiting [localhost:8000](http://localhost:8000) in your web browser.
+By default, you should be able to connect to this copy by visiting [localhost:8000](http://localhost:8000) in your web browser.

 ## User Management